AdobeDocs/commerce-merchant-services.en/help/data-connection/events.md

 |`productListItems.selectedOptions.attribute`|Identifies an attribute of the configurable product, such as `size` or `color`.|
 |`productListItems.selectedOptions.value`|Identifies the value of the attribute such as `small` or `black`.|

-## Profile events
+## Profile events (storefront)

-Profile events include account information, such as `signIn`, `signOut`, `createAccount`, and `editAccount`.
+Profile events captured from the storefront include account information, such as `signIn`, `signOut`, `createAccount`, and `editAccount`.
 This data is used to help populate key customer details that are needed to better define segments or execute marketing campaigns, such as if you want to target shoppers who live in New York.
+There are similar profile events captured from the [server-side](#profile-events-server-side).

 ### signIn